boonewh/test-crm/Project_ToDo.md

   Normalize error messages in case the backend returns HTML or unexpected formats.

   Replace <a href="/login"> with <Link to="/login"> from react-router-dom for SPA routing.

+Reports page to-dos:
+If/when you're ready to:

+Add user-based breakdowns

+Compare periods (e.g. this month vs last)

+Export as CSV or PDF

+We can build that straight onto this solid foundation.

+Let me know what’s next!